cyuuLater/cyuuLater/README.md

 -->

 ## Who I am
-I am a current undergraduate student at the University of California, Merced, and anticipate graduating in 2026.
-My interest lies in developing applications (software and full-stack mobile) for businesses in the entertainment and media industries.
+I am a current Computer Science and Engineering student at the University of California, Merced (graduating in 2026).
+I am interested in increasing user interactivity through developing full-stack or mobile applications for social media or entertainment businesses.

-## Upcoming coursework (Fall Semester 2025)
+## Current coursework (Fall Semester 2025)
 - CSE107: Introduction to Digital Image Processing
 - CSE111: Database Systems
 - CSE162: Mobile Computing